Frequently Asked Questions

 Most people feel very relaxed.
 Some experience freedom from long-term aches and pains developed from tension or repetitive activity.
 After an initial period of feeling slowed down, people often experience increased energy, heightened awareness, and greater productivity, which can last for days.

 Since toxins are released from your soft tissues during a massage, it is recommended you drink plenty of water afterward.
-You will be provided with a chilled bottle of water after your session.
+You will be provided with a chilled/room-temp water bottle after your session.

 What Are The Benefits Of Massage And Bodywork?